A young woman faces away from the camera and looks across Mirror Lake toward Pomerene Hall at The Ohio State University

 College is almost over and you’re ready to pop that champagne!
 One of the best ways to remember this milestone is booking a creative college graduation photoshoot at The Ohio State University.
 Now, I get it – you want your fabulous college-aged self immortalized through photos that scream “I did it!” – but with everyone and their grandma flocking to popular campus spots to snap photos, you might end up waiting in line longer than it took you to write that thesis… so what can you do?

-If you can’t schedule between semesters, book in March or early April.
+If you really can’t wait, consider scheduling in March (or early April).

-You can have your photoshoot as soon as you have your cap & gown – there’s no reason to wait until closer to graduation.
+You can have your photoshoot as soon as you have your cap & gown – there’s no reason to wait until the last minute before graduation.
 In fact, I strongly suggest you don’t.
-The magnolias and cherry blossoms on the Oval usually bloom in late March and give a nice pop of color you can’t get any other time of year.
-As an added bonus, you’ll usually get your photos back before graduation itself which makes a great gift for family or an early mother’s day present!
+The magnolias & other flowering trees on campus usually bloom in late March until early April, giving a nice pop of color you can’t get any other time of year.

-Graduating in December?
-You can still do grad photos!
-September/October is a great time to schedule if you want your photos back by graduation.
-Yes, campus will be busy and you’ll have to work around the football schedule, but most grads haven’t coordinated their photo sessions by that point so won’t have to share locations with other photo-takers.
-Alternatively, you can use my “between semesters” advice and wait until winter break to schedule your photos.
-December still has pockets of good weather, and we can always use indoors locations if that’s more your style.
+If you’re graduating in December, September is a great time for fall graduation photos.
+The weather is mild and sunny and you’ll get your photos back before Commencement Day.
+Alternatively, you can wait until winter break when campus is quiet.
+December still has pockets of good weather, and you can always use indoors locations if that’s more your style.
 Remember these are your photos, so the sky’s the limit for creativity!

 A girl rollerskating across a parking garage roof